-When choosing a surgeon who is experienced with breast augmentation, you should find out the answers to the following questions:
+When choosing a surgeon who is experienced with breast reconstruction, you should find out the answers to the following questions:

-- How many breast augmentation implantation procedures does he/she perform per year? - How many years has he/she performed breast augmentation procedures? - What types of implants does the surgeon primarily use (saline, silicone, Responsive silicone, SoftTouch silicone, Highly Cohesive silicone)? - Has he/she completed Allergan's Physician Certification Program for the use of its silicone-filled breast implants?

-Is he/she board certified, and, if so, with which board?

-Did he/she complete a residency in plastic surgery from

-a recognized and accredited program?

-• In which state(s) is he/she licensed to practice surgery?
-(Note that some states provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet.)

-• What is the most common complication he/she encounters with breast augmentation?

-• What is his/her reoperation rate with breast augmentation, and what is the most common type of reoperation he/she performs?

-Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
+- How many breast reconstruction implantation procedures does he/she perform per year? - How many years has he/she performed breast reconstruction procedures? - Does the surgeon only perform breast reconstruction with breast implants?
+What types of implants does the surgeon primarily use (saline, silicone, Responsive silicone, SoftTouch silicone, Highly Cohesive silicone)? - Has he/she completed Allergan's Physician Certification Program for the use of its silicone-filled breast implants? - Are there other breast reconstruction procedures performed routinely by the surgeon, such as autologous tissue reconstruction (operations that use tissue from the stomach or flank to reconstruct breast tissue), flap reconstruction, etc.? - How many reconstructions does he/she perform that do not involve implants per year? - Is he/she board certified, and if so, with which board? - Did he/she complete a residency in plastic surgery from a recognized and accredited program? - In which state(s) is he/she licensed to practice surgery?
+(Note that some states provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet.) - What is the most common complication he/she encounters with breast reconstruction? - What is his/her reoperation rate with breast reconstruction, and what is the most common type of reoperation he/she performs? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
 (Note that hospitals require evidence of appropriate training in specific procedures before allowing surgeons to operate in their facilities.)